 From NKAA, Notable Kentucky African Americans Database (main entry)

 Several years later, Dr. George was a Kentucky delegate to the Republican National Convention.
-His first term was in 1920; the Kentucky Republican State Convention had been undecided as to which African American would be a delegate-at-large, and after a four hour discussion, Dr. George was selected.
-Also in 1920, Dr. George was co-owner of the newly incorporated Home Drug Company in Paducah.
-The other two owners were John W. Egester and C. M. Bolden.
+His first term was in 1920; the Kentucky Republican State Convention had been undecided as to which African American would be a delegate-at-large, and after a four-hour discussion, Dr. George was selected.
+Also in 1920, Dr. George was co-owner of the newly incorporated Home Drug Company in Paducah, along with John W. Egester and C. M. Bolden.
 That same year, Dr. George was owner and manager of the Hiawatha Theater, a picture house at 432 S. 7th Street in Paducah.
 He paid $10,000 for the business.

-For more see "Pick Kentucky delegates," New York Times, 03/04/1920, p.
-17; "No conviction in counterfeiting cases," The Paducah Evening Sun, 08/17/1909, p.
-3; see "S. H. George..." on p.
+For more see "Pick Kentucky delegates," New York Times, 3/04/1920, p.
+17; "No conviction in counterfeiting cases," The Paducah Evening Sun, 8/17/1909, p.
+3; "S. H. George..." on p.
 16 in NARD Journal, v.
-30, 1920; African American Theater Buildings by E. L. Smith; "J. F. Wilson re-elected head of Negro Elks," The New York Times, 08/26/1927, p.
-14; and see S. H. George in The National Cyclopedia of the Colored Race edited by C. Richardson [available online at Internet Archive].
+30, 1920; African American Theater Buildings, by E. L. Smith; "J. F. Wilson re-elected head of Negro Elks," The New York Times, 8/26/1927, p.
+14; and 'S. H. George' in The National Cyclopedia of the Colored Race, edited by C. Richardson [available online at Internet Archive].